stacks-network/docs/src/pages/write-smart-contracts/public-registry-tutorial.md

 }
 ```

-=> Congratulations!
-You just called read-only functions and map entries from the public registry — without managing a server.
+=> Congratulations.
+You just called read-only functions and map entries from the public registry, without managing a server.

 With the completion of this tutorial, you: